-Square could greatly improve its rating in this section by adding a customer support phone line and better communicating its hold policies.
+Square could greatly improve its rating in this section by allowing all merchants to access its customer support phone line and by better communicating its hold policies.

-Due to the high complaint count for the short time in business, we have adjusted the rating to a “D” for the purposes of this review.
+Due to the company’s high complaint count, rapid growth, and short time in business, we have adjusted its rating to a “C” for the purposes of this review.
 To learn more about about why we adjust BBB ratings for our scoring purposes, please see our Rating Criteria.

 Leave your review of Square in the comment section below: